Operational clarity for daily work

 • Greenery Maintenance Staff

-Team members may include room attendants, laundry workers, gardeners, seamstresses, florists, trainees, and apprentices.
+The wider team can include room attendants, laundry workers, gardeners, seamstresses, florists, trainees, and apprentices.

 Structure of the Housekeeping Department in a Mid-Sized / Three- or Four-Star Hotel